A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Introduction

 With the further development of wireless communications and much higher communications demands~\cite{du2023enabling}, the number of antennas and the array aperture are expected to be much larger than those of existing mMIMO technologies.
-Thus, XL-MIMO technology is emerging.
+Thus, XL-MIMO stands as a critical facilitator for next-generation wireless networks, offering substantial improvements in spectral efficiency, spatial resolution, and degrees of freedom.
+These advancements, driven by its deployment of a large array of antennas and substantial array aperture, are essential to satisfying the increasing demands for high-capacity communications \cite{ZheMag,9903389,2022arXiv221201257G}.
 The basic idea of XL-MIMO is to deploy an extremely large number of antennas in a compact space.
 Two mainstream implementation approaches to this idea have been investigated in existing works.
 The first implementation approach is to deploy a huge number of antennas in a compact manner, where an antenna spacing much smaller than the widely used half-wavelength is applied.
 In this approach, thousands of antennas can be implemented to achieve excellent system performance.
 The array aperture is discrete due to the discrete deployment of antennas, like that of mMIMO.
 The second implementation approach is to embed an approximately infinite number of antennas in a compact space in an extremely dense style so that the array aperture can be viewed as being approximately continuous with the aid of meta-materials.
 This approach is called continuous aperture (CAP) MIMO.
 An ideal CAP MIMO adopts the form of a spatially-continuous electromagnetic (EM) volume, where an infinite number of infinitesimal antennas are embedded.
 From a mathematical perspective, this implementation method can also be viewed as the case of the first approach with an infinitesimal antenna spacing.
 Note that the analytical modeling and practical implementation for the first realization approach are relatively mature.
 Thus, the first implementation approach has been widely considered in existing works.
 However, due to the compact deployment, the mutual coupling effect between the discrete antenna elements is severe.
 As for the second implementation approach, the emerging meta-materials can help to construct the approximately continuous aperture.
 However, only a few works have investigated the modeling and implementation of emerging meta-materials.
 Thus, the second approach needs to be further explored.
 Based on these two implementation approaches, many XL-MIMO designs with different architectures and terminologies have been studied, e.g., \emph{holographic MIMO} \cite{[50],[41],[44],[54]}, \emph{large intelligent surfaces (LISs)} \cite{[23],[24],[56],[11]}, \emph{extremely large-scale antenna arrays (ELAAs)} \cite{9903389,[7]}, and \emph{CAP MIMO} \cite{[70]}.
 All these XL-MIMO designs are promising enablers for 6G and future wireless communications.
 However, the characteristics and mutual relationships among these designs have yet to be extensively discussed.
 Therefore, in this survey, we introduce all these promising XL-MIMO designs and present their features and their similarity and difference.